Here's How Much You'd Have If You Invested $1000 in Skyworks Solutions a Decade Ago

 Bottom Line

-While anyone can invest, building a lucrative investment portfolio takes research, patience, and a little bit of risk.
-If you had invested in Skyworks Solutions ten years ago, you're probably feeling pretty good about your investment today.
+Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
+So, if you had invested in Skyworks Solutions a decade ago, you're probably feeling pretty good about your investment today.

 Looking ahead, analysts are expecting more upside for SWKS.